-CITY OF HORN LAKE, MISSISSIPPI Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2019 Exhibit 4-1 Net change in fund balances - total governmental funds \$ 6,546,483 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlay as expenditures.
-However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Thus, the change in net position differs from the change in fund balances by the amount that depreciation expense of \$1,417,543 exceeded capital outlays of \$662,880.
-(754,663) In the statement of activities, only the gains and losses from the sale of capital assets are reported, whereas in the Governmental Funds, proceeds from the sale of capital assets increases financial resources.
-Thus, the change in net position differs from the change in fund balance by the amount of the assets sold of \$49,570 exceeded accumulated depreciation of \$35,690 in the current period.
-13,880 Debt proceeds provide current financial resources to Governmental Funds, but issuing long-term debt increases long-term liabilities in the Statement of Net Position.
+CITY OF HORN LAKE, MISSISSIPPI Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activitie For the Year Ended September 30, 2020 Exhibit 4-1 Net change in fund balances - total governmental funds \$ 97,172 Amounts reported for governmental activities in the statement of activities are different because Governmental funds report capital outlay as expenditures.
+However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Thus, the change in net position differs from the change in fund balances by the amount that depreciation expense of \$1,355,022 exceeded capital outlays of \$298,794.
+(1,056,228) Debt proceeds provide current financial resources to Governmental Funds, but issuing long-term debt increases long-term liabilities in the Statement of Net Position.
 Repayment of debt principal is an expenditure in the Governmental Funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-Thus, the change in net position differs from the change in fund balances by the amount that debt proceeds of \$5,403,000 exceeded repayments of \$2,641,583.
-(2,761,417) Some items reported in the statement of activities related to the implementation of GASB 68 are not reported as revenues/expenditures in the Governmental Funds.
-These activities include: Recording pension expense for the current period Recording of contributions made during the current period (1,467,159) 1,222,490 Some items reported in the statement of activities do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in governmental funds.
-These activities include: Increase / (decrease) in deferred refunding of issuances Increase / (decrease) in bond premium amortization Increase / (decrease) in unavailable revenue (Increase) / decrease in bond discount amortization (Increase) / decrease in compensated absences (Increase) / decrease in accrued interest payable (61,497) (24,359) (336,380) 5,466 (53,098) (23,252) Change in net position of governmental activities \$ 2,306,494
+Thus, the change in net position differs from the change in fund balances by the amount that debt repayments of \$2,841,782 exceeded proceeds of \$0. culantities et alle unit unit acces repayments et 42,0 11,702 theorems et 40.
+2,841,782 Some items reported in the statement of activities related to the implementation of GASB 68 are not reported as revenues/expenditures in the Governmental Funds.
+These activities include Recording pension expense for the current period Recording of contributions made during the current period (2,160,049) 1,324,962 Some items reported in the statement of activities do not provide or require the use of current financial resources and therefore are not reported as revenues/expenditures in governmental funds.
+These activities include: Increase / (decrease) in deferred refunding of issuance (32,702) Increase / (decrease) in bond premium amortization (17,990) (Increase) / decrease in bond discount amortization 5,472 (Increase) / decrease in compensated absences (1,298) (Increase) / decrease in accrued interest payable 16,325 Change in net position of governmental activities \$ 1,017,446

-Proprietary Fund Statement of Net Position September 30, 2019
+Proprietary Fund Statement of Net Position September 30, 2020